reshufflehq/calendar/README.md

 ## Reshuffle Calendar

-reshuffle Calendar is a react app that uses Apollo GraphQL on reshuffle.
+Reshuffle Calendar is a react app that uses Apollo GraphQL on reshuffle.

 Demonstrates how to setup a full stack Apollo GraphQL client and server working with @reshuffle/db.